 Researchers are still trying to understand the whole picture of how CBD can help people suffering from seizures.
 It has been shown to reduce the number of seizures suffered by people with epilepsy, giving researchers hope they’ll find more information.
 Researchers will understand more about these positive CBD side effects in the coming years.

 In 2016, researchers worked with over 200 people with epilepsy and gave them oral doses of CBD.
 At just 2mg to 5mg per day, the small amount was meant to not upset their existing anti-epilepsy treatments.
-Over the course of 12 weeks, they recorded any negative CBD side effects but found that seizures were actually reduced in nearly 40% of participants.
+Throughout 12 weeks, they recorded any negative CBD side effects but found that seizures were reduced in nearly 40% of participants.